douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 3.  **Data Handling**: Object-oriented languages are designed around the concept of objects and classes, influencing how data and methods are encapsulated.
 Functional languages, on the other hand, emphasize immutable data and functions.

-4.  **Concurrency and Parallelism**: Languages designed for concurrent or parallel processing include specific features for handling these tasks, such as Go\'s goroutines and channels or the async/await paradigm in modern languages like JavaScript and Python.
+4.  **Concurrency and Parallelism**: Languages designed for concurrent or parallel processing include specific features for handling these tasks, such as Go's goroutines and channels or the async/await paradigm in modern languages like JavaScript and Python.

 5.  **Error Handling and Safety**: The paradigm can influence how a language handles errors and ensures program safety.
 Functional languages, for example, often use types and pattern matching to prevent errors.